plurid/plurid/docs/CONTROL_SURFACE.md

 ### The page presentation (`presentation: 'page'`)

+**Reading a plane in the space presentation** (2026-09-06).
+Docking is not the page presentation's alone: the rail (fit · back · page/cube) renders in both presentations, and in the space presentation its page pill reads the ACTIVE plane (else the nearest) as a page — the camera frames it face-on at its FILL scale (the box filling the view along its tighter dimension; 1 for a view-sized page), the chrome hides, the other planes are set aside and `inert`, the wheel and the keys are the plane's, `data-plurid-docked` is set.
+Escape or the cube pill reveals the space; `space.dock { planeID }` / `space.reveal`, `useCamera().dock()` / `.reveal()` work the same in both.
+The viewcube no longer carries its own fit button.

 A site first, the space one move away. `presentation: 'page'` makes every undeclared plane the size of the view and docks the camera on the first page: face-on, at scale 1, the page filling the view to the pixel.
 It scrolls like a page (the wheel, the keys, one finger), the engine's chrome is hidden, and the only control is the RAIL at the bottom-right corner: fit (the globe), a back chevron on a spawned page, and the small cube that opens the space at the far right.

 ```tsx